-If you need to create a drop-down list that changes based on what you select in another cell, adding a condition to the drop-down list can help you solve this problem.
-To create a conditional drop-down list, the first method that comes to mind is to use the IF statement, since it is always used to test for conditions in Excel.
-This tutorial demonstrates 5 methods to help you create a conditional drop-down list in Excel step-by-step.
+If you need to create a drop-down list that changes based on what you select in another cell, adding a condition to the drop-down list can be a helper solution.
+When creating a conditional drop-down list, utilizing the IF statement is an intuitive method, as it is always used to test conditions in Excel.
+This tutorial demonstrates 5 methods that will assist you in creating a conditional drop-down list in Excel step-by-step.

 This section provides two functions: the IF function and the IFS function to help you create a conditional drop-down list based on other cells in Excel with two examples.